9 Best Under Eye Oils

 The skin around the eye area is thinner and more delicate than skin on other parts of the face or body.
 Using an oil that is too thick for the under eyes can cause irritation or milia breakouts.

-When looking for an oil for under the eye, you want the consistency to be lighter and thinner than other body oils or serums.
+When looking for an oil for under the eyes, you want a consistency that is lighter and thinner than other body oils or serums.

 Type of Oil

-The type of oil you are using for the under-eyes is also a crucial element to consider.
+The type of oil you use for the under-eyes is also a crucial factor to consider.

 There are many different oils that can be incorporated into your skin care routine; however, each oil targets a specific concern and works better on certain parts of the face than others.

-Oftentimes, these oils are combined with one another to create the ultimate under-eye treatment.
+Often, these oils are combined to create the ultimate under-eye treatment.

 Ingredients